Future City: Making the CBD more walkable

 Regards R

-Ron over 3 years ago
+Ron about 4 years ago

 The 40k speed limit should work but there will still be those drivers who like to speed up between every set of lights.
 A big NO to the nose-in parking as it is safer to back in and drive out, especially if a van or SUV parks beside you, it is hard enough in the car parks when people won't stop and let you reverse out.
 Widening the median strip would make backing out worse as a one lane street will stifle the flow of traffic.
 If Council wants more parking in Summer Street they should paint parking lines to encourage drivers to park sensibly.
 Most of the roundabouts work well but some need the gardens lowered so that you can see the cars on the other side to get an idea of where they are going if and when they use their indicators.

-Noel2146 over 3 years ago
+Noel2146 about 4 years ago

 I don't mind the idea of 40k speed limit, but nose-in parking is bad bad bad!